 With “million-cycle” buttons, this stopwatch promises durability.
-They’re also “no-fail”, so they should be responsive and easy to push every time.
-If not, you could take advantage of the 5-year dual proof/no proof of purchase limited warranty.
+They’re also “no-fail,” so they should be responsive and easy to push every time.
+If not, take advantage of the 5-year dual proof/no proof of purchase limited warranty.

-The color range offers 5 solid and 5 interesting translucent designs.
-This one would be adequate if you only want to time shorter runs and aren’t into lap split timing yet.
+The color range offers 5 solid and 5 translucent designs.
+A great option if you only want to time shorter runs and aren’t into lap split timing yet.

 - Affordable stopwatch option

 Everyone needs to start somewhere.
 If you’re looking for a stopwatch to start your child off with, this is the perfect choice!

 Honestly, it’s extremely basic.
 You’ll notice the difference just looking at the screen – there’s only one number displayed.
 You won’t find more in-depth settings like lap splits or pacers on this watch.
 It’s designed for kids or simple, one-time timing.